Reducing Clutter in your life is easier when you have the resources.

 Not a severe Clutterer but you buy too much and can't stop?
 Please try Shopaholic No More.
 Resources and guidance to help break the shopping guilt cycle.

 Jennifer's List My recommendations for local tried and true service businesses

-Junklugger's Super friendly and very reasonably priced.
-When you have a lot of stuff that you know has to go, Glen Seeburger and his team will come and pick it up.
-Better still, he will recycle what he can and donate to thrift stores and give you the tax receipt.
+EZ Cleanup Super friendly and very reasonably priced.
+When you have a lot of stuff that you know has to go, these folks will come and pick it up.
+Better still, they are Eco-Friendly and will also take electronics!

 Stahl Electric These local electricians are the real deal.
 Honest, no nonsense, get the job done and at a very competitive price.
 Yes, they have worked at my very old house and fixed what no else could quickly and painlessly.